 1. Salt

 Few people know this, but salt is the biggest enemy of your skincare routine.
-It is a standard part of every cuisine and recipe, so most people overlook its presence.
+It is a standard part of every cuisine and recipe, so most overlook its presence.

 2. Oils and saturated fats